DuckyMomo20012/nextjs-template/README.md

 ### :triangular_flag_on_post: Deployment

-To deploy this project run
+To deploy this project run:

 ```bash
 yarn deploy